 The terms and conditions of employing managers are in accordance with the labour laws of Ghana and are aligned to best practice.
-The remuneration of Non-Executive, Executive Director, Key Management and staff remuneration is based on a total cost to company structure comprising of a fixed cash portion, compulsory benefits including medical insurance and optional benefits.
-Market data is used to benchmark salary levels and benefits, which are reviewed annually.
+The remuneration of Non-Executive, Executive Director, Key Management and staff remuneration is based on a total cost to company structure comprising of a fixed cash portion, compulsory benefits, which are reviewed annually.
 The remuneration of Non-Executive Directors is governed by a compensation structure approved by the shareholders.
 The remuneration for Executive Directors and Key Management personnel is determined by the Group in consultation with the Board of Directors.